 In 1986, a movie based on the novel was made, with a theme song of the same name by David Bowie.
 The song would become one of Bowie’s most successful singles.

 London: The Biography by Peter Ackroyd

 Moving on to some non-fiction books, you can’t miss the ultimate portrayal of London described by Peter Ackroyd in his work London: The Biography.
-It covers pretty much everything needed to bring the city to life in the reader’s mind: history, fashion, food and lifestyle.
+It covers pretty much everything needed to bring the city to live in the reader’s mind: history, fashion, food, and lifestyle.

 Londoners by Craig Taylor

 Craig Taylor is an English journalist and writer who spent five years exploring London and meeting its citizens to gather the stories of “the days and nights of London now – as told by those who love it, hate it, live it, left it and long for it.”
 The book consists of more than 80 interviews with people of different occupations, races and social classes, who together create the vivid atmosphere of the city.

 Walk the Lines: The London Underground, Overground by Mark Mason